聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

 • Survey period: May 31st, 2019 – July 3rd, 2019 (approximately one month)

 Q1.
-Have you ever been denied or rebuked for receiving Communion on the tongue while standing or kneeling by priests?
+Have you ever been denied Communion on the tongue or rebuked by priests for receiving Communion while standing or kneeling?

-Fig. 1: Respondents who have/have not been victimized for Communion on the tongue
+Fig. 1: Respondents who have/have not been victimized while receiving Communion on the tongue

 • Kneeling to receive Communion: 17 people